Adldap2/Adldap2/README.md

 #### Via Composer

-Add adldap-fork to your `composer.json` file:
+Add adLDAP2 to your `composer.json` file:

-    "stevebauman/adldap-fork": "4.0.*"
+    "adldap2/adldap2": "4.0.*"

 Run `composer update` on your project source, and you're all set!